kevintruong/til/C-Programming.md

 This is often used when either a datatype you're dealing with is unknown or when you're interfacing C code with other programming languages.

-## Does printf call write or does write call printf?
+## Does `printf` call write or does write call `printf`?
-printf calls write.
-Printf includes an internal buffer so, to increase performance printf may not call write everytime you call printf. printf is a C library function. write is a system call and as we know system calls are expensive.
+`printf` calls `write`. `printf` includes an internal buffer so, to increase performance `printf` may not call `write` everytime you call `printf`. `printf` is a C library function. `write` is a system call and as we know system calls are expensive.
 On the other hand printf uses a buffer which suites our needs better at that point

 ## How do you print out pointer values? integers? strings?
 Use format specifiers "%p" for pointers, "%d" for integers and "%s" for Strings.